+but not yet is TS 26.247.
+More details are needed.

+2) The information on dynamic policies, network assistance and metrics reporting are not yet documented in TS 26.512 on M6.
+Clause 12.2 is incomplete for Dynamic Policy Information and Network Assistance information

+3) Metrics are not defined yet on the media player interface, this clause is empty as well.
+In particular, it would be needed to inform the MSH, to what extent the client is able to obey the selected operation point parameters and to what extent not.

 5.11.3 Collaboration Scenarios

-5.11.3.1 General

 The following collaboration scenarios may be considered:

 Live content is provided to the MNO as an (uncompressed or mezzanine-compressed) contribution feed, and the MNO does the encoding and packaging for distribution.
+The live content is augmented with Service Operation Points that support content generation.
+Policy templates may either be generated by the MNO matching the operation points, or they may be provided from external.
+If provided external, these are expected to match the service operation points.
+In another case, service operation points may be derived by the MNO based on agreed policy templates.

 Live content is encoded and packaged by the content provider (for example as low-latency CMAF) and uploaded to the MNO.
 The MNO may produce an MPD for its distribution.
 However, the content provider augments the media with production and/or encoding timestamps (e.g. producer reference times) in order to permit latency measurements.
+The live content is augmented with Service Operation Points provided externally, that provide a mapping of CMAF structures to operation points.
+Policy templates may either be generated by the MNO matching the operation points, or they may be provided from external.
+If provided external, these are expected to match the service operation points.
+In another case, service operation points may be derived by the MNO based on agreed policy templates.

 The origin server is external to the MNO network and content is pulled through the 5GMS AS on demand by the clients.

-5.11.3.2 Distribution of low-latency media streams

-For all of the collaboration scenarions described in clause 5.11.3.1 above, the content provider and the service provider agree on:

-The MNO may monitor if the end-to-end latency target is maintained.
-This may for example be done by proper reporting.

-The desired latency from glass-to-glass is met for example to be 3 seconds.

-That the content is provided in low-latency, but also for consumption in time shift mode.

-- That the content can be accessed before the whole segment is uploaded.
+The Service Operation Points are included in the manifest.
+The policy templates are either derived or provided by the MNO to match the service operation points.

 5.11.4 Mapping to 5G Media Streaming and High-Level Call Flows

-Editor’s Note: Map the key topics to basic functions and develop high-level call flows.
+5.11.4.1 General: Distribution of “Operation Point Services”

+This clause provides an extension to the general call flow in TS 26.501, clause 6.2.3 in order to address operation point services.